COVID-19: 5 ways to make life easier for you and your family

 Infections appear to be under control, but there is still the risk of a sudden rise in COVID-19 cases if we let our guards down.

-What is the “new normal”, and how can we better adapt to it?
-Here are 5 ways to make life easier for you.
+What was the “new normal” is now our business as usual.
+Here are 5 ways to make life easier for you and your loved ones.

-While working from home will still be the norm for most, we’ll all progressively head back to the workplace - with safe-distancing rules fresh in our minds, of course.
+While working from home may still be the norm for most, we’ll all progressively head back to the workplace - with safe-distancing rules fresh in our minds, of course.

 Consider using SimplyGo with your POSB/DBS Visa or MasterCard, or NETS contactless ATM cards for bus and train rides.
-As its name suggests, you can just tap your card or mobile phone and simply go about your day, without needing to stand in line for top ups.
-(P.S.: Don’t forget your mask!)
+As the name suggests, you can just tap your card or mobile phone and simply go about your day, without needing to stand in line for top ups or worry about insufficient balance in your transit cards.

 Once in the office, it’s good practice to wipe down your workstation with antibacterial wipes before you start work and after you finish your work.
 Remember to give your cup a thorough rinse as well.